 If it’s too late for an abortion, what then?

+When it is too late to get an abortion, many women consider adoption.
 Each state’s laws regarding abortion are different.
 Many do not allow abortion after you are 20 weeks pregnant.
 On the other hand, some allow abortion up until you are 24 weeks pregnant.
 In rare cases, some states, such as New York, will allow abortion in the third trimester.
 Check with your local reproductive health provider, such as Planned Parenthood or your gynecologist.
 It’s important to understand your options and the risks of abortion to your sexual health.

 If you’ve recently discovered it’s too late for an abortion, you still have at least two options.
 These are parenting and adoption.
 This article provides resources if you’re thinking about parenting.
 It also outlines things to think about and the next steps if you are considering adoption.
 Here are at least two options if it’s too late for an abortion.

 Is parenting your child an option?
 Some women consider abortion when their circumstances can’t support parenting a child.
 Kids are expensive.
 For many people who can barely cover expenses on their own, adding a child to the mix is overwhelming.
 If you’re figuring out how parenting would look, there are several public resources that can help.
 But be forewarned.
 They may have long waiting lists, up to several years in some cases.
 This doesn’t mean you shouldn’t explore and exhaust every possibility.
 Here are some places to start:

 - Benefits.gov has a listing of more than 1,000 government-funded benefit and assistance programs.
 Complete the on-line questionnaire.
 Then find out what benefit programs you are eligible for based on your needs and situation.
 The site also gives information on how to apply for these programs.